Exclusive: Queen Mother, Anne and Andrew actors share secrets from the setMar 28 | 2 min read

-Coming this Halloween on Netflix, the adaptation of Sally Green’s Half Bad trilogy promises to be a dark and wild ride.
+Released in time for Halloween on Netflix, the adaptation of Sally Green’s Half Bad trilogy is a dark and wild ride.

-Sally Green’s smash hit book trilogy Half Bad finally arrives on TV this Halloween.
+Sally Green’s smash hit book trilogy Half Bad is finally here on Netflix.

-The Bastard Son & The Devil Himself is set in the modern day and is about warring factions of witches who live among us.
+Renamed The Bastard Son & The Devil Himself, the series is set in the modern day and is about warring factions of witches who live among us.

 The classic Young Adult stories have been compared to popular series such as Harry Potter, Twilight and The Hunger Games and were described as “enthralling fantasy” by Time magazine.